jakelishman/binhbar/articles/gsoc/developers-guide-sphinx/article.md

 more about the [Sphinx][sphinx] documentation tool, and a little bit of GitHub esoterica.

-Currently we don't have a completely plan for how this guide will be merged into the QuTiP documentation, and where exactly it will go, so for now it is hosted on [my own GitHub repository][my-devguide-repo].
+Currently we don't have a complete plan for how this guide will be merged into the QuTiP documentation, and where exactly it will go, so for now it is hosted on [my own GitHub repository][my-devguide-repo].
 I have also put up a properly rendered version on [a GitHub pages site linked to the repository][gh-pages-devguide].

 My Sphinx [`conf.py`][conf.py] file for this repository is not (at the time of